 How will the changing seasons, shifting demographics, or government regulations impact a business’s future sales?

-Questions like this undergird the common business practice of sales forecasting, in which a business estimates the number of products or services it will sell in the future based on relevant historic data.
-Unsurprisingly, then, businesses have increasingly turned to machine learning to build models capable of forecasting sales with greater and greater accuracy than the less technologically advanced approaches of the past.
+Questions like this undergird the common business practice of sales forecasting, in which a business estimates the number of products or services it will sell in the future based on relevant historical data.
+Unsurprisingly, then, businesses have increasingly turned to machine learning techniques to build models capable of forecasting sales with greater and greater accuracy than the less technologically advanced approaches of the past.

 Kaggle data set: Walmart Recruiting – Store Sales Forecasting

 A common piece of investing advice intones that the key to beating the market is to buy stocks when they’re at their lowest price and to sell them at their highest.
 In other words: buy low, sell high.
-But, how do you know when a stock is at a low point and when it’s reached its peak?
+But how do you know when a stock is at a low point and when it’s reached its peak?

-While there is no foolproof way to answer this question, one approach is to develop a machine learning model that can try to predict stock price fluctuations using historical data.
-That’s exactly what you will try to do in this machine learning project.
+While there is no foolproof way to answer this question, one approach is to develop a machine-learning model that can try to predict stock price fluctuations using historical data.
+That’s exactly what you will try to do in this machine-learning project.

 The data set below includes high-quality data for US-based stocks and exchange-traded funds (ETFs) on the NASDAQ, NYSE, and NYSE MKT.
-How might you try to crack the ever-elusive question of predicting stock prices with machine learning?
+How might you try to crack the ever-elusive question of predicting future stock prices with machine learning?

 Kaggle data set: Huge Stock Market Data Set